LogtalkDotOrg/logtalk3/adapters/NOTES.md

 development version if the recommended version is not yet available as a stable release.

-A know issue in XSB 3.5.0 is that this version doesn't support static multifile predicates.
-This limitation may be fixed in later versions.
+Know multifile predicate issues in XSB 3.8.0 and earlier versions have now been fixed in the current XSB development version; use it if possible.

 The definition of the `as` operator used in Logtalk when declaring predicate (or non-terminal) aliases conflicts with the definition of this operator in